sarahrmoeller/HoardingDisorderScripts/README.md

 ## Replicating our Python Environment

 These python scripts were run in a a python virtual environment with `venv`.
+To replicate our results, we recommend the following:
+1. Check for `python` version 3.10.12 and `pip` version 22.0.2.
-To replicate our results, we recommend cloning our repository to your machine, and (after ensuring you are in the root directory of the cloned repository) creating a new virtual environment using `python -m venv .venv`.
+2. Clone our repository with `git` to your machine, and ensure you are in the root directory of the cloned repository.
+3. Create a new virtual environment using `{path/to/python3} -m venv .venv`.
+4. Run `source .venv/bin/activate` from the project's root directory to activate the virtual environment.
-After this, running `pip install -r requirements.txt` should install all needed dependencies to replicate our work.
+5. Run `pip install -r requirements.txt` to install all needed dependencies to replicate our work.

+We tested this on multiple computers with the given versions.
 It may be possible to get our code working using `conda`/`anaconda`, but we have not tested this.

 ### Label Count Results